kagizaraya/chidori_expansion_build_guide/README_en.md

 ![Keyswitch](images/IMG_3486.jpg)

-2. The stabilizer shaft has a wire attachment part.
+2. The stabilizer base has a wire attachment part.

 ![Keyswitch](images/IMG_3487.jpg)

-3. First, align the 2-hole side of the stabilizer shaft with the wire mounting part of the stabilizer pedestal, and then insert the shaft from the bottom of the pedestal.
+3. First, align the 2-hole side of the stabilizer shaft with the wire mounting part of the stabilizer base, and then insert the shaft from the bottom of the base.

 ![Keyswitch](images/IMG_3488.jpg)
 ![Keyswitch](images/IMG_3489.jpg)